-The MFA functions with a professional team of eight employees.
-Employment continuity has been one of the organization's key successes with the current team providing over 80 years of combined service contribution.
-The Director of Finance and Director of Business Services themselves have over 32 years of experience working with the MFA while the balance of the personnel averages 12 years in tenure.
-The specialized nature of the MFA's operations requires a highly trained and efficient group of financial and legislative individuals.
+The MFA functions with a small professional team of dedicated employees and maintains a high level of employment continuity contributing to the organization's key successes.
+The specialized nature of the MFA's operations requires a highly trained and efficient team skilled in both areas of finance and legislation.
 In that regard, employees are continually updating their education and improving their technical skills.
 This necessitates the team traveling throughout the Province and actively engaging clients, assisting them in financial matters, and helping them navigate the borrowing processes.